MicBrain/Tic_Tac_Toe/README.md

    1. 91 unique positions are won by (X)
    2. 44 unique positions are won by (O)
    3. 3 unique positions are drawn

+   Without taking symmetries into account, the number of possible games can be determined by hand with an exact formula that leads to 255,168 possible games.
+Assuming that X makes the first move every time: